Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Upper-Bounding Generalized Distance Measures for State Recovery

 The first term in Eq.~\eqref{eqn:true_upper} is a new error term due to the real-time (drift-adapting) nature of our setup.
 This term can be bounded from above using the chaining property and the DPI, as follows

 Repeating the above steps $n-1$ times, we arrive at the upper bound

 Combining Eqs.~\eqref{eqn:1realAQEC} and \eqref{eqn:2realAQEC} with Eq.~\eqref{eqn:true_upper}, we get

 which generalizes Eq.~\eqref{eqn:simple_upper} for real-time approximate recovery.
 This result says that, if AQEC is possible in principle (see Eq.~\eqref{eqn:possible_AQEC}) when perfect knowledge of $\theta$ is available, then AQEC is also possible when knowledge about $\theta$ is limited.
-As we have shown, this holds for both the single cycle and multi-cycle regimes.
+As we have shown, this holds for both the single-cycle and multi-cycle regimes.

 Alternatively, we can derive an upper bound that is a function of the recoveries, rather than the noisy channels.
 This is accomplished as follows

 where the second term is similarly bounded from above by $\sum_{i=1}^{n}\epsilon_{\theta_{i}}$, based only on the triangle inequality (see Eq.~\eqref{eqn:1realAQEC}).
 We now upper bound the first term in the above inequality as